Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: SYNTHETIC EXPERIMENTS

 Figure~\ref{fig:beta_all} shows that TgSLMM recovers both the values and structure of ground truth effect size, revealing the supreme ability of TgSLMM in variable selection.
 LMM-Lasso has trouble finding enough useful information.
 Trapped into the confounding factors, the Tree-Lasso discovers too many false positives.
-Tree-Lasso also falls short when the dataset becomes complicated as the dataset we generated in the Figure~\ref{fig:exp}.
+Tree-Lasso also falls short when the data set becomes complicated in the Figure~\ref{fig:exp}.
 Based on Figure~\ref{fig:y_all}, both prediction performance of TgSLMM and Tree-Lasso are convincing, LMM-Lasso fails as reported before.
-Unsurprisingly, the proposed TgSLMM also behaves the best in estimating $\beta$ with respect to mean-squared error through almost all experimental settings.
-The figures of mean-squared error of $\beta$ are omitted, as well as analysis for the other methods.
-The remaining other approaches cannot discover any meaningful information.
+Unsurprisingly, the proposed TgSLMM also behaves the best in estimating $\beta$ with respect to mean-squared error through almost all the experimental settings.
+The other approaches cannot discover any meaningful information.

-By using the proposed method, we are able to detect weak signals and reveal clear groupings in the patterns of associations between explanatory variables and responses.
-The results also prove our method does well both in the field of variable selection, effect sizes estimation and response prediction.
+By using the proposed method, we are able to detect weak signals and reveal clear groupings in the patterns of associations between explanatory variables and responses and apply our method to many applications, such as variable selection, effect sizes estimation, and response prediction.